 In some cases, uterine abnormalities or health conditions may raise your risk of miscarriage.
 Thankfully, knowing if you have any of these conditions means you can work closely with your doctor to take the best route in decreasing the effects of these issues on your pregnancy.

-One such condition is uterine fibroids, the most common benign tumours in women of child-bearing age.
-Fibroids are associated with infertility in 1-2% of cases, and women who have them are 20-30% more likely to miscarry than women without.
+One such condition is uterine fibroids, the most common benign tumours in women of childbearing age.
+Fibroids are associated with infertility in 1-2% of cases, and women who have them are 20-30% more likely to miscarry than women who don't .

-Not all fibroids have an impact on fertility.
-The only fibroids that have been proven to cause fertility problems are those that impact into the uterine cavity .
-There is also an increased risk of miscarraige if there is a uterine septum.
+Note that not all fibroids have an impact on fertility: the only ones that have been proven to cause fertility problems are those that impact the uterine cavity .
+There is also an increased risk of miscarriage if there is a uterine septum.

-If you’re experiencing symptoms of fibroids or know you have them, speak to your doctor about options for treatment and how they may affect your plans to become pregnant.
+If you’re experiencing symptoms of fibroids or know you have them, reach out to your doctor about options for treatment and how they may affect your plans to become pregnant.